The unstable formula theorem revisited via algorithms: Abstract

 \section{Abstract}

-This paper is about the surprising interaction of a foundational result from model theory about stability of theories, which seems to be inherently about the infinite, with algorithmic stability in learning.
-Specifically, we develop a complete algorithmic analogue of Shelah's celebrated Unstable Formula Theorem, with algorithmic properties taking the place of the infinite.
-This draws on several new theorems as well as much recent work.
-In particular we introduce a new ``Probably Eventually Correct'' learning model, of independent interest, and characterize Littlestone (stable) classes in terms of this model; and we describe Littlestone classes via approximations, by analogy to definability of types in model theory.
+This paper is about the surprising interaction of a foundational result from model theory, about stability of theories, with algorithmic stability in learning.
+First, in response to gaps in existing learning models, we introduce a new statistical learning model, called ``Probably Eventually Correct'' or PEC.
+We characterize Littlestone (stable) classes in terms of this model.
+As a corollary, Littlestone classes have frequent short definitions in a natural statistical sense.
+In order to obtain a characterization of Littlestone classes in terms of frequent definitions, we build an equivalence theorem highlighting what is common to many existing approximation algorithms, and to the new PEC.
+This is guided by an analogy to definability of types in model theory, but has its own character.
+Drawing on these theorems and on other recent work, we present a complete algorithmic analogue of Shelah's celebrated Unstable Formula Theorem, with algorithmic properties taking the place of the infinite.